 If you haven’t completed this process before then you’ll want someone familiar with the formation documents involved, especially if you have any partners or other members of your LLC.
 You don’t want to lose any of your own rights to the property because you weren’t sure how to structure the LLC or what basic clauses you needed in your partnership paperwork.

-Using an experienced company,like ours that has completed 60,000+ business formations, is important to make sure you’re completing the LLC formation process correctly.
+Using an experienced company,like ours that has completed tens of thousands of business formations, is important to make sure you’re completing the LLC formation process correctly.
 Getting an LLC formed and filed isn’t necessarily difficult but it does require a certain level of expertise to make sure nothing is missed that could hurt you or your business later.

 At this point you may want to consult with an attorney to make sure you complete the right deed for your personal property transfer.
 If you’re transferring real property than most of the time you’ll want a quitclaim deed that shows this transfer of ownership.
 When executed, a quitclaim deed transfers any interest the grantor has in the property to a grantee.
 In this case, you will be the grantor and your LLC or corporation will be the grantee.